Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-We note that the PIS is not restricted to the (2,2,0) mode, but a general feature for other Walker modes, such as the (1,1,0) and (3,3,0) modes \cite{SM}.
-The existing nonlinear effects, including the self-Kerr effect \cite{wang2018bistability,zhang2019theory} and the Suhl instability \cite{anderson1955instability,elyasi2020resources}, cannot capture this PIS feature.
-Moreover, when we replace the CPW with different microwave devices, such as a planar cavity, microstripline, and loop antenna, the PIS still exists.
-Thereby, we can exclude that PIS originates from a specific electromagnetic surroundings.
+The PIS is not restricted to the $(2,2,0)$ mode, but is a general feature of other Walker modes \cite{SM}.
+It cannot be explained by presently known nonlinear mechanisms, including the self-Kerr effect \cite{wang2018bistability,zhang2019theory}, the Suhl instability \cite{anderson1955instability,elyasi2020resources}, and the spin nutation \cite{PhysRevX.9.041036}.
+Moreover, when we replace the CPW with a different microwave device, such as a planar cavity, a microstripline, or a loop antenna, the PIS is still present.
+Therefore, we exclude the possibility that PIS originates from specific electromagnetic surroundings.